harshnative/JARVIS/README.md

 # JARVIS
-A cool simple personal assistant that can do many things to make your life easier a little bit built in house using python
+Jarvis is a cool command line personal assistant for PC

 ***
 ***

 ## Discription -
-this is simple personal assistant named after everyones favourite jarvis assistant in the MCU
+Jarvis is simple personal assistant named after everyones favourite jarvis assistant in the MCU

 jarvis as of now can perform the following actions :

 1. Get you the weather details
 2. backUp your computer or certain folder on a single command
-3. Store your passwords in the encrypted format and lets you see them easily with just one master password and many more features for handling passwords
+3. Store your passwords in the encrypted format and lets you see them easily with just one master password
+4. Test your network speed
+5. show you time mainly utc time which you need previously to calculate
-4. several different actions like playing game , converting links , coin toss , interest calculate , group generate , convert number systems , find average etc can be performed from one interface
+6. several different actions like playing game , converting links , coin toss , interest calculate , group generate , convert number systems , find average etc can be performed from one interface

 scroll down to Usage section to see the examples and commands of performing the above tasks